Nemesis533/Local_LLHAMA/README.md

 | GPU      | NVIDIA RTX 4060 Ti or better (16GB+ VRAM) | for 12GB, see notes below.
 | OS       | Linux (tested on Ubuntu 24.04) | Shoudl work fine on 22.04 as well.

 - The system is GPU-accelerated; most of the computational load is handled on the GPU.
-The current setup uses about 14.5GB on the RTX 4060TI
+The current setup uses about 14.5GB on the RTX 4060TI with everything loaded locally.
+- When using an Ollama server, the core system uses about 6.5.
+GB of VRAM
 - You can potentially get away with 12GB VRAM if you disable the guard model and use the small whisper model.
 Prompt guard tooglign currently not implemented.
 - CPU and RAM requirements are minimal as most of the work is done on the GPU.
 - The system was tested in an Ubutnu VM in Proxmox with GPU passthru.
-- Typical latency from command to execution: 1–4 seconds.
+- Typical latency from command to execution: 1–4 seconds with a single machine and the above HW.
+- Multi-machien system was tested with same CPUs but an RTX 2080ti for the main system and the RTX 4060ti for the Ollama server; command execution latency drops to about 1 second, NL queries depend on query lenght and response complexity.

 ## Installation